 If you’re an explorer who wants an off-the-beaten-path adventure, Barranquilla is a Colombian city that can’t be missed.
 Offering travelers a non-touristy vibe with authentic grub, exciting outings, and a colorful Carnival celebration, Barranquilla is truly the gem of Colombia’s northern coast.
 Keep reading to discover some of the best things to do in this charming city and message us with any questions you have about traveling to Barranquilla! #take-a-gander-at-the-awesome-architecture

-Carnival is a four-day celebration full of public festivities leading up to Lent, and it’s what Barranquilla is best known for.
-Second only to Rio de Janeiro’s in size, Barranquilla’s Carnival explodes in bright colors, lively music, bombastic costumes, and non-stop events.
+Carnival is a four-day celebration full of public festivities leading up to Lent, and it’s what Barranquilla is best known for. only to Rio de Janeiro’s in size, Barranquilla’s Carnival explodes in bright colors, lively music, bombastic costumes, and non-stop events.
 Have one of our travel gurus help book a memorable trip for you to frolic in the festivities—this celebration is by far one of the most incredible things you can experience in Colombia.

 Because Barranquilla is an industrial city, its gold sand beaches are easily overlooked.
 For a dip in the water, many locals flock to the beautiful Climandiaro beach located off Puerto Colombia, a coastal town just 30-minutes from the city via Uber.
 Puerto Colombia is thick with private beaches where you can breathe the ocean air and sunbathe for only $3 a day on average.
 Closeby, the Pradomar Hotel is known for some of the best Piña Coladas in town—and occasionally turns its beachfront space into an Ibiza style club!
 To make sure that you’re in the know on all of the best beaches (and Piña Coladas) in the Barranquilla area, chat with one of our custom trip planners.